 In this traditional Chinese practice, an expert inserts tiny needles at specific points on your body.
 Small studies suggest it can ease migraine pain and may also lower the number of headaches.
 You should still keep up with your other treatments, too.

-Your body responds to pain with physical changes like a faster heart rate, tensed muscles, or cold hands.
+Your body responds to pain with physical changes like a faster heart rate, tensed muscles, and cold hands.
 In biofeedback, sensors measure these shifts, then feed the information to you as a blinking light or a tone you can hear.
 You learn to respond to the feedback and relax your muscles.
-Some studies show it can often reduce headache pain and how often you get migraines.
+Some studies show it can often reduce headache pain and/or how often you get migraines.

 Although it hasn't been studied in depth, massage may lower the number of headaches in some people, early research shows.
 It doesn't help with pain once a migraine starts.
 Massage can also ease stress, a common headache trigger.